To have learnt to live on the common level

 - Skylar Stevens in Jericho starts out as a spoiled rich kid, and then warms up to local misfit Dale Turner.

 - She later subverts the Character Development that you usually get from this trope - after she gives the baby up for adoption, she does her damndest to get her status back, and her goal of season two is to become prom queen, no matter what the cost - even if it means cheating on her boyfriend and, when she doesn't become Prom Queen, conspiring to get the Glee club disqualified from Nationals out of spite and jealousy.
-Strangely, she could still count as a Fallen Princess - while she has most of her popularity back, her desire to be popular again stems from the idea that there's no real future for her, and that the best she can do is be the popular girl, get an average job and marry someone like Finn.
+Strangely, she could still count as a Fallen Princess - while she has some of her popularity back, her desire to be popular again stems from the idea that there's no real future for her, and that the best she can do is be the popular girl, get an average job and marry someone like Finn.

-- Averted in Lost.
+- Averted in LOST.
 Boone comes from a wealthy family and gave off the overall impression of a young man who had never worked a day in his life and had stuff handed to him.
 From the very start, he takes to island living easily and is probably the most likeable moral character in the series, characterised by his helpful attitude.
 Played straight with his sister Shannon though.